There were many people picking near my favourite berry spots this summer. And there were definitely some getting close to some of my mushroom spots.

 More importantly, there’s never been a better time to embrace new interest within our hunting, fishing and foraging communities — and even force a smile when a stranger appears near our chanterelles.

-As Dave Howerter shows us, there is science behind these newfound discoveries, and this is a golden opportunity for everyone who loves the outdoors.
+This is a golden opportunity for everyone who loves the outdoors.
 Because the more people who learn to value all that nature provides — when they have the time to really pay attention — the more friends we’ll have in the never-ending fight to protect it.

 Carolyn Kosheluk is DUC’s digital media specialist and spends every other waking moment chasing game, fish and wild food.
 As she writes this, she’s dreaming about her upcoming fall trip: hunting moose on the shores of a boreal lake in Manitoba.

 Searching for self-sufficiency

 Canadian Internet search interest in April 2020, compared to 2019:

 • “How to hunt” was three times higher